-One of my previous videos called Marketing is communication from one person to another, I mention that although the metrics in your account might say hundreds or thousands of people have seen any particular ad, it’s really you as a business are delivering your marketing message to one individual at a time.
+One of my previous videos called Marketing is communication from one person to another.
+I mention that although the metrics in your account might say hundreds or thousands of people have seen any particular ad.
+It’s really you as a business are delivering your marketing message to one individual at a time.

-The reason I made this video is because the way that most remarketing campaigns are setup is you’ll have a standard timeframe for each list, this is 30 days by default and you setup an ad and show them that ad for that 30 day timeframe.
-Some may go one step further and increase the timeframe to say 60 or 90 days, but most don’t change the ad and if they do, it’s not based on anything.
+The reason I made this video is because the way that most remarketing campaigns are setup is you’ll have a standard timeframe for each list.
+This is 30 days by default and you setup an ad.
+And show them that ad for that 30 day timeframe.
+Some may go one step further and increase the timeframe to say 60 or 90 days.
+But most don’t change the ad and if they do, it’s not based on anything.

 It’s the same one over and over again.
 Is it any surprise that people get annoyed by advertising.
 It’s saying nothing new.
-Now a repeated call to action can work, but I would submit that most likely there is a reason why most of the people on your lists didn’t enquire or buy.
+Now a repeated call to action can work.
+But I would submit that most likely there is a reason why most of the people on your lists didn’t enquire or buy.

 Is it an objection that hasn’t been overcome?
-Is it that they don’t believe that you can solve their problem and maybe they need to see some proof?
-Is it a price objection that maybe you can help them understand better?
+Is it that they don’t believe that you can solve their problem and maybe they need to see some proof? a price objection that maybe you can help them understand better?
 Is it that they weren’t certain you even provide the service they need?
 In which case you would help them find out more.
 If it isn’t clear for them, they likely won’t convert.

 Google and Facebook is setup in such a way that you can segment your lists.
 Meaning, you can have one message after 14 days.
 A different message for the next 14.
 And you can do this at least on google for up to 540 days.
 Well, in that time you could have put together a very sophisticated marketing sequence.
 That’s a principle which is very powerful.